Board of Directors

 Sean Copeland (Tearfund Ireland)

-Sean is the acting CEO of Tearfund Ireland, an international NGO focusing on lifting communities out of poverty for good.
+Sean is the CEO of Tearfund Ireland, an international NGO focusing on lifting communities out of poverty for good.
 Tearfund works through the church community.

 Originally from the USA, Sean has worked in Ireland for twenty-five years building and developing businesses of all sizes.
 Working with start-ups, SME’s and larger enterprises Sean has specialised in establishing new businesses, creating new sales channels, identifying partnership opportunities, and leveraging key relationships to drive revenue and growth.